About the author:

 Empire of Silence – Book review (2018)

 Are you looking for a great new voice in space opera and science fiction in general?
 Look no further, when it comes to epic space opera Christopher Ruocchio is a master of the craft and bound to become one of the classics of our time.
-This book will leave you hunger for more, and fortunately for us there are two more books already finished in the series, with three more to come.
+This book will leave you hungry for more, and fortunately for us, there are two more books already finished in the series, with three more to come.
 If you like stories on a grand scale that don’t skimp on the entertainment or beautiful prose then Empire of Silence is the book you’ve been looking for.